Neighborhoods, Baked Goods

 I enjoy the Third Arrondissement even more now that I return properly dressed.
 I like the gluten-free madeleines at Café Pinson.
 I suspect my Proustian madeleines for Paris will be Pinson’s mint-chocolate-chip ones.
 Taste, like smell, is a memory sense.

 Now I live in the Nineteenth Arrondissement.
 I throw on a sweatshirt of my roommate’s to read in Buttes-Chaumont Park, across the street from our house.
 I admire its enfant-terrible infrastructure, anatomic metal swings and marionette theaters.
 Orthodox teenagers flirt in the grass.
 Girls flip well-brushed hair and boys trail white fringe below their leather jackets.
 After a jog, I pause on the suspension footbridge, watching geese and ducks and long-necked swans cross the lake, and the wooden planks tremble.
 Swans move their feet as cyclists do, and their necks subtend an incredible angle to sip.

 The historically working-class neighborhood is gentrifying.
 I stopped the other night at a shabby-chic bar near Jaurès.
 I love this area, the Bassin de la Villette.
 Two cinemas, halves of an MK2, rise sheerly from both banks of the canal, which reflects their neon lights.
+I go there when I want to get in touch with beauty for some reason.
 At night, I think I see how Paris inspired “Starry Night.”
 A white boat shuttles between the theaters.
 During Paris Plages, the bassin was outfitted with umbrellas, sand, and a fleet of paddleboats.
 All summer, bobos lined it, sipping beers.